LorenzoBellomo/P2PandBlockchain/FinalTerm/README.md

 than or equal to the current winning bid plus the minimum bid increment.
 The initial bid must be the reserve price or higher.
 When a successful bid is placed, the money should be held by the contract and the value of the previous bid returned to the previous bidder.
-At the end, when a sucient number of blocks passes with no new bids, the auction should stop accepting new bids and wait for the nalize() function which may be called by the buyer or by the seller to perform the movement of money.
+At the end, when a sufficient number of blocks passes with no new bids, the auction should stop accepting new bids and wait for the nalize() function which may be called by the buyer or by the seller to perform the movement of money.
-#### 2.3 Vickery Auction with withdrawal
+### 2.3 Vickery Auction with withdrawal
 Bidders submit sealed bid commitments and later reveal them.
 Highest revealed bid wins but pays only the price of the second highest revealed bid.
 Bidders who don't reveal forfeit a deposit.Bidder can withdrow